-Creating a Mason Jar Bathroom Organizer has helped clear clutter so that I am able to quickly locate important bathroom essentials such as toothbrushes, cotton swabs and my make up brushes more quickly before they wake up.
+Creating a Mason Jar Organizer has helped clear clutter so that I am able to quickly locate important bathroom essentials such as toothbrushes, cotton swabs and my make up brushes more quickly before they wake up.
 Once the kids are up, all bets are off for getting any more ‘me time’.
+Every minute saved from trying to locate random items is worth everything.

 How to Make a Mason Jar Bathroom Organizer